maziac/binary-file-viewer/README.md

 To tell the 'Binary File Viewer' what files to decode and how, you have to provide a javascript file.

-Besides the display of numerical and binary values there is also support for graphic visualization with charts or to draw into a canvas.
+Besides the display of numerical and binary values there is also support for graphic visualization with charts or a canvas.

 ## Examples